javiferran/document-classification/README.md

 _efficientnet_pytorch_ library downloads the models in .cache/torch/checkpoints.

 _pytorch_transformers_ library does it in .cache/torch/pytorch_transformers.
-Make sure you previously download and store in those paths the models if your machine has no acces to internet
+Make sure you previously download and store in those paths the models if your machine has no internet access.